danielerapati/2years-oncall/PITCHME.md

 +++

-You are offering external services
+When you are offering external services

 Note:
 You most likely want to support public facing services with an on-call policy.